All Episodes

 Going to talk to the expert about the American Intel system.

-They they grabbed his giant laser gun and and uh shot it at our satellites.
+They grabbed this giant laser gun and shot it at our satellites, trying to take out the lenses, the cameras on our satellites.

-So we're not the Chikom's trying to shoot down the satellites.
+The Chikoms are going to shoot down the satellites.

 I wonder where they got the lasers.

-Lorale space, one of Clinton's buddies.
+Laurel Space, one of Clinton's buddies?

-Where the Chicoms get their lasers.
+Where did the Chikoms get their lasers?

-Uh after years of relentlessly rising heating bills, homeowners are likely to find some relief this winter.
+Anyway, folks, after years of relentlessly rising heating bills, homeowners are likely to find some relief this winter.

-Because the middle class is toast.
+But it doesn't matter because the middle class is toast.

-Uh Christmas is uh already in the tank.
+Christmas is already in the tank.

 But despite that, after years of relentlessly rising heating bills, homeowners are likely to find some relief this winter.

-Supplies are plentiful, prices are falling for natural gas, heating oil, and propane.
+Prices are falling for natural gas, heating oil, and propane.

 I mean, Castro doesn't allow that to happen.

-Uh it's getting so hot up there, ladies and gentlemen.
+It's getting so hot up there, ladies and gentlemen.

-Uh five to eleven degrees above average in this Northern Territory, temperatures are rising, hunters are falling through the ice, offices near the Arctic Circle using something they've never used before, air conditioning.
+Offices near the Arctic Circle using something they've never used before, air conditioning.

-I thought air conditioning contributed to global warming.
+Now, wait, I thought air conditioning contributed to global warming.

 Are they not compounding their problem up there by turning on the air conditioning?

-All right, did any of you see EJD?
+All right, did any of you see E.J.D.?

 Oh, before I get to that, how many of you have been watching television this morning?